gitblit/fathom/fathom-site/docs/eventbus.md

 }
 ```

-Your *publisher* object needs the Eventbus injected so that it can publish messages.
+Your *publisher* object requires the Eventbus instance so that it can publish messages.

 ```java
 @Singleton